fennekki/ledctl/README.markdown

 for not only `/sys/class/leds/*` but also the `ledctl` binary itself.
 If any non-privileged user is able to edit it, they can write to *arbitrary files*.
-Without a suid bit, this isn't a problem - they cannot write to files they don't own and `ledctl` will present an eror message.
+Without a suid bit, this isn't a problem - they cannot write to files they don't own and `ledctl` will present an error message.
 With the suid bit, however, an *unprivileged* attacker can *truncate arbitrary files* and insert semi-arbitrary digits into them.
 The digits written might be able to facilitate an attack of some kind, as well.